What to Do/Hear/See | Dec. 6-12

 - Friday, Dec.
 8, 6-9 p.m.
 (I)NTREP(ID): Art by Priya Rama

 Artist Rama (priyarama.com) has suffered from migraines for many years.
 She discovered that, at the onset of a headache, she would experience vivid visions or auras.
-She decided to capture these on canvas, transforming pain into beauty.
+She decided to capture these on canvas, giving her a distracting point of focus, and transforming pain into beauty.
 The show continues through December, with a closing reception, 1-4 p.m., New Year’s Eve.